peeringdb/docs/docs/api_specs.md

 ##### Depth

-- 0: dont expand anything (default)
+- 0: don't expand anything (default)
 - 1 to 4: expand all sets and related objects according to level of depth specified

 ### POST: create new object